ParallelMaths/parallel/pages/module-4-test-winter.md

 ![](/resources/module-4-test-winter/17-paper.jpg){image align="right"}
 Four rectangular paper strips, each measuring 10 cm by 1 cm, are laid flat on a table.

-Each strip is at right angles to two of th eother strips as shown.
+Each strip is at right angles to two of the other strips as shown.

 What is the area of the table covered by the strips?